getodk/web-forms/packages/web-forms/TRANSLATIONS.md

 {
   "my_component.some_feature.label": {
     "string": "English text here",
-    "comment": "Context for translators: when and where this string appears."
+    "developer_comment": "Context for translators: when and where this string appears."
   }
 }
 ```